porres/pd-cyclone/README.md

 The original cyclone library and repository is found at the <https://git.puredata.info/cgit/svn2git/libraries/miXed.git/> (amongst other things).
 It carries the cyclone library version 0.1-Alpha56, present in the last release of Pd Extended [version 0.43.4] from january  2013.
 The 0.1-Alpha56 version is now also available via the deken plug in as "cyclone-v0-0extended".
 Check the deken plugin at: <https://github.com/pure-data/deken>.

 A fork from this original repository is found at <https://github.com/electrickery/pd-miXedSon>.
-It includes further developments and releases, such as cyclone version 0.1alpha57 from october 2015 (you can find this version in this repository here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta1" (from december 2015) - also available for download via the deken plugin but you can find it here too <https://github.com/porres/pd-cyclone/releases/tag/0.2beta1>.
+It includes further developments and releases, such as cyclone version 0.1alpha57 from october 2015 (you can find this version in this repository here: <https://github.com/porres/pd-cyclone/releases/tag/0.1alpha57>) and a newer version "0.2beta1" (from december 2015) - as cyclone alpha56, the 0.2beta1 version is found via the deken plugin, but you can also find it here in this repository at: <https://github.com/porres/pd-cyclone/releases/tag/0.2beta1>.

-The work made up to cyclone 0.2beta1 is now forked to this repository.
-An update version of cyclone could emerge anytime from this repository with bug fixes, new objects and new functionalities aiming to an up to date set of Max/MSP cloned objects.
+The work made up to cyclone 0.2beta1 was forked to this new repository, which has since then worked on furher developments.
+An update version of cyclone can then be released from this repository in the near future.

 -------

 <strong>This repository's Goals & Further Development:</strong>

 Cyclone was originally developed around the time of Max/MSP 4.6 - but since then, Max has introduced new functionalities on some objects in Max 5+ versions.
 Thus, some objects in cyclone are outdated to Max/MSP 4.
-Cyclone "0.2beta1" had still some objects with functionalities from Max/MSP 4, but with already some objects updated to include new functionalities introduced in Max 5 (but still missing functionalities from Max 6+ versions).
+Cyclone "0.2beta1" still has some objects with functionalities from Max/MSP 4, but with already some objects updated to include new functionalities introduced in Max 5 (but still missing functionalities from Max 6+ versions).

 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
 If in agreement to the Pd community of users and developers, this repository will release updates of the cyclone project (starting with version "0.3-beta-1").
 If so be it, besides bug fixes in current existing objects, new/further developments can include: